treelmesh_type Derived Type

 Inherits

-type~~treelmesh_type~~InheritsGraph type~treelmesh_type treelmesh_type type~tem_path_type tem_path_type type~treelmesh_type->type~tem_path_type pathList type~tem_property_type tem_property_type type~treelmesh_type->type~tem_property_type Property type~tem_global_type tem_global_type type~treelmesh_type->type~tem_global_type global type~tem_prophead_type tem_prophead_type type~tem_global_type->type~tem_prophead_type Property
+type~~treelmesh_type~~InheritsGraph type~treelmesh_type treelmesh_type type~tem_global_type tem_global_type type~treelmesh_type->type~tem_global_type global type~tem_path_type tem_path_type type~treelmesh_type->type~tem_path_type pathList type~tem_property_type tem_property_type type~treelmesh_type->type~tem_property_type Property type~tem_prophead_type tem_prophead_type type~tem_global_type->type~tem_prophead_type Property

 Components

-type(tem_global_type), private :: global
+type(tem_global_type), public :: global

 This entry provides some global informations on the mesh, which is needed across all partitions.

-integer, private :: nElems
+integer, public :: nElems

-integer(kind=long_k), private :: elemOffset
+integer(kind=long_k), public :: elemOffset

 List of treeIDs of the first element on each partition, has a length of global%nParts